dr413677671/PromptGallery-stable-diffusion-webui/README.md

 See the teamplate at <stable-diffusion-webui-path>/extensions/your-prompt-gallery-extension-name/assets/tags.yaml, and create your own prompt-set library.

-The yaml file worked Hierarchyly.

-For example you can create tags.yaml like this
+Categorized your prompt-set Hierarchyly.
+For example you can create tags.yaml like this:

    ```yaml
     Figure: